AIRLINE STATE PARK TRAIL NORTH;

 left on Railroad St. Follow to the old Pomfret RR Station.

 To start from the Riverside Drive parking lot in Thompson (East End): From I-395 take exit 47 to Route 44 west.
 Travel 0.5 miles and turn right on Route 12 north.
 Travel 1.3 miles to the Riverside Drive parking lot on your right.

 To Start from the Sand Dam parking area in Thompson (East End); From I-395 take exit 53 to Wilsonville Rd and head east to Route 193.
 Travel south (right) to the first road on your left (Porter Plain Rd) and follow to Sand Dam Rd.
 Head right where you'll immediately find the Sand Dam parking area on your right.

-This section of the Airline State Park Trail runs northeast from Willimantic to Pomfret.
-From Pomfret it continues undeveloped to Putnam where it will connect to the Putnam River Trail .
-In Thompson the trail has mostly been developed to the MA line where it continues as the SNETT (Southern New England Trunkline Trail).
+This section of the Airline State Park Trail runs northeast from Willimantic to Putnam.
+In Putnam, it will connect to the Putnam River Trail .
+A gap exists between Putnam and Thompson where, the trail has mostly been developed to the MA line, where it continues as the SNETT (Southern New England Trunkline Trail).
 In Willimantic 2 trails converge.
 Heading south across the Willimantic River the Airline State Park Trail South travels towards Portland, while the Hop River State Park Trail heads east to Manchester.
 Part of the EAST COAST GREENWAY .